abbieprescott/rap-community-of-practice/docs/implementing_RAP/tidy-data.md

 | LS123           | 2018 | 3     | tempmin | 18   | -    | -       |
 | LS123           | 2018 | 4...  | tempmax | -    | -    | -       |

 To tidy this, a new column Date needs to be extracted from Year, Month and Day to correspond to each day of observation.
-Then variables minimun and maximun Temperatures for each date will be stored in two different columns:
+Then variables minimum and maximum Temperatures for each date will be stored in two different columns:

 | Weather station | Date       | tempmin | tempmax |
 | --------------- | ---------- | ------- | ------- |